The Clear Edge

 • Which archetypes generate the highest ROI?

-• Which archetypes consume most time relative to value?
+• Which archetypes consume the most time relative to value?

-Here’s how the filter works in practice with actual founder situations.
+Here’s how the 3‑Question Filter works in practice for a real founder situation.

 Question 1: 90‑day goal alignment?